Why did you choose to work at a nonprofit? How about your staff? Certainly it’s not for the money.

 - To secure a very nice year-end bonus if I delivered aforementioned significant contribution

-The list isn’t quite the same for nonprofit staff, is it?
+The list isn’t quite the same for managing nonprofit staff, is it?

 Here’s what nonprofit people care about: